-In 2015, the United Nations Member States adopted 17 Su nable Development Goals ("SDGs") which form the bluet to achieve a better and more sustainable future for the w and its inhabitants.
-These goals address a number of im tant global challenges, including poverty, inequality, clin change, environmental degradation, peace, and justice.
-We support all of the SDGs, we are particularly focused on we believe are most relevant to our business, and for which can potentially make a difference.
+In 2015, the United Nations Member States adopted 17 Sustainable Development Goals ("SDGs") which form the blueprint to achieve a better and more sustainable future for the world and its inhabitants.
+These goals address a number of important global challenges, including poverty, inequality, climate change, environmental degradation, peace, and justice.
+While we support all of the SDGs, we are particularly focused on four we believe are most relevant to our business, and for which we can potentially make a difference.
 These include:

-- · SDG #8 Decent Work and Economic Growth
+- SDG #8 Decent Work and Economic Growth

 - SDG # 9 Industry, Innovation, and Infrastructure

 - SDG #13 Climate Action

 - SDG #17 Partnership for the Goals

-Eagle incorporates the UN Global Compact ("UNGC") ${\boldsymbol {\mathfrak x}}$ ciples in its operations and reporting.
+Eagle incorporates the UN Global Compact ("UNGC") principles in its operations and reporting.